ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Auditor:

 : an entity that checks the correctness and consistency of all Transparent Statements issued by a Transparency Service.

-Claim:

-: A claim is a piece of information asserted about a subject and is represented as a name/value pair consisting of a claim name and a claim value.

 Client: